Trauma Healing for Women in Recovery From Addiction

 Trauma-Informed Approach to Trauma Therapy

 Along with the Seeking Safety techniques, the specialists at The Willow Place for Women also utilize a trauma-informed approach to trauma therapy.
 This focuses on the intrapersonal and impersonal traumatic experiences that a woman in addiction recovery may have encountered.
-This allows patients to examine the emotions they have as a result of trauma like shame, guilt, hopelessness, trust issues, and spirituality.
-Trauma-informed approaches can be offered in a number of different ways.
-At The Willow Place for Women, cognitive behavioral therapies, medication management, and holistic therapies are all used in the process of the trauma-informed approach to trauma therapy.
+This allows patients to examine the emotions they have as a result of trauma.
+They may have feelings of shame, guilt, of hopelessness.
+Some may experience trust issues.
+But our center offers trauma-informed approaches in a number of different ways.
+At The Willow Place for Women, cognitive behavioral therapies, medication management, and holistic therapies are all used in the process of the trauma-informed approach to trauma healing.

 Trauma therapy at Willow Place for Women specializes in introducing the correlation of addiction and trauma to each client that opts into the program.
 Understanding the effects of trauma as they relate to addiction gives a recovering addict the motivation needed to tackle the symptoms and recovery from both afflictions.
 You don’t have to live with the debilitating effects of both your addiction and traumatic experience.
 You can overcome them and live a life full of well-being and happiness!